minegamer72/bobs_autoclicker/README.md

 [Source code for WindowsInput.dll](https://github.com/michaelnoonan/inputsimulator)

 # Does this work with WINE?
-Wayland: Clicking only works on the program window.
+Wayland: Clicking only works on the program window. <br>
 X11: Unknown support, but if you want to use an autoclicker you should probably be using [XClicker](https://github.com/robiot/XClicker) instead.

 # Will there be more support for this program?